fschulze/mr.developer/README.rst

 All objects must have list ``_output`` which contains logging information.
 Please refer to existing implementations for how to fill this information.

-If your VCS Handler needs to throw an error, throw errors with ``mr.developer.common.WCError`` as a base clase.
+If your working copy Handler needs to throw an error, throw errors with ``mr.developer.common.WCError`` as a base clase.

-If you need to add new functionality for new commands or change behavior of something, try not to write a new VCS handler.
+If you need to add new functionality for new commands or change behavior of something, try not to write a new working copy handler.
 Try your best your changes generically useful and get them into mr.developer.

 Adding a new command
 --------------------